The Crochet Crowd

 • Email

-I am sure I am not the only one and with the average size throws being smaller than I am, my height plays a factor in my comfort during a nap.
+I am sure I am not the only one, and with the average-sized throws being smaller than I am, my height plays a role in my comfort during a nap.
 I know, first-world problem.

 I wanted something neutral and long-lasting.
-Caron One Pound blankets I have done in the past are long-lasting and easily washable.
-Both cats sit with me in the evenings and my colour is selected intentionally to have their hair blend better.
+Caron One Pound blankets I have made in the past are long-lasting and easy to wash.
+Both cats sit with me in the evenings, and I intentionally choose my colour so their hair blends better.

 Bottom Pocket Feature